karanprime/MotivationalAlarm/README.md

 * It will wake up a few seconds before the set alarm.
 * It will override your volume settings to 10 (full).
 * It will play a motivational video .
 (You can pick one using the vid variable where vid is the youtube video id)

+8. After waking up, the settings pane will open again.
+To again lock your computer on sleep, just tick the "Require password on wake up" box.

 To add:
 Spotify playlists